ErikHedaker/user-movable-media-downloader/docs/DEV.md

 ## Troubleshooting

-> ### Problem
+> ### Problem:
 >> Windows does not launch the application when you attempt to run it by double-clicking the ``start.cmd`` file.
 >
 > When you attempt to run the application with ``start.cmd``, it may block the execution of the script file.\
 > While not a problem on a personal computer with administrator priviledges (where you can override the restriction), it may block the file from executing in a user-restricted environment.\
-> This is due to the file having an unknown file signature from creating the script file on an external system (the developer's computer), which was then copied and moved over to the current system.\
+> This is due to the file having an unknown file signature from creating the script file on an external system (the developer's computer).\
-> And due to being an unknown signature, the system may have marked it as potentially dangerous.
+> The file was then copied and moved over to the current system, potentially causing the issue.\
->
+> And due to being an unknown signature, the system may have marked it as potentially dangerous.\
 > To solve this issue, there are three options:
 >
-> #### Re-create the script file to generate a valid file signature.
+> ### Re-create the script file to generate a valid file signature
 > Do the following steps:
 >> Right-click the file, select ``Edit``.
 This will show you the actual script code instead of attempting to run the file.
 Copy all of this text.\
 >> Create a new text file in the same directory (filename is not relevant).
 Paste the copied script code into this new text file.\
 >> Then rename file and specifically change the extension of the file from ``.txt`` to ``.cmd`` (``.bat`` works as well).\
 >> This is now a script file with a valid file signature to the current system, and should not be blocked by the system when attempting to run it.
 >
-> #### Execute the script directly in a terminal to circumvent certain Windows Explorer user-restrictions.
+> ### Execute the script directly in a terminal to circumvent certain Windows Explorer user-restrictions
 > Do the following steps:
 >> Open up a terminal in the current directory.
 You can do this by either starting the application ``cmd.exe`` (<em>Command Prompt</em>) or ``powershell.exe`` (<em>Windows PowerShell</em>).\
 >> Go back to the project directory in Windows Explorer and copy the full path to the directory from the top address bar.\